queball1999/PoshShowBot/README.md

 6. **Configure and Launch PoshShowBot:**
    Configure the settings according to your show requirements, then use the Selenium IDE to run the script, automating tasks within your PoshMark show.

+⚠ Warning ⚠: Be sure to sign into Poshmark in your browser.
+This will create the browser session needed for the bot.
+I hope to handle the sign-in process soon.

 ## 📖 Configuration
   Configuring PoshShowBot involves setting various parameters to tailor the bot to your specific needs.
 You can customize the following settings: